ricklamers/gpt-code-ui/README.md

 Set `OPENAI_BASE_URL` to change the OpenAI API endpoint that's being used (note this environment variable includes the protocol `https://...`).

-### Docker wrapping
+### Docker
-@[localagi](https://github.com/localagi) took the effort of bundling the Python package in a Docker container.
+[localagi](https://github.com/localagi) took the effort of bundling the Python package in a Docker container.
 Check it out here: [gpt-code-ui-docker](https://github.com/localagi/gpt-code-ui-docker).

 ## Contributing
 Please do and have a look at the [contributions guide](.github/CONTRIBUTING.md)!
 This should be a community initiative.
 I'll try my best to be responsive.